The Internal State of an LLM Knows When It's Lying: Results

 Table \ref{tbl:threshold} presents the accuracy of all models when using the optimal threshold from the validation set.
 Clearly, SAPLMA performs better with a higher threshold.
 This somewhat confirms our assumption that the truth value of the sentences generated by the LLM is more subjective than those that appear in the true-false dataset.
 We note that also the BERT embeddings perform better with a higher threshold.
 The use of a higher threshold can also be justified by the notion that it is better to delete or to mark as unsure a sentence that is actually true, than to promote false information.

 Another interesting observation is that the 20th-layer no longer performs best for the statements generated by the LLM, but the 28th layer seems to perform best.
 This is somewhat perplexing and we do not have a good guess as to why this might be happening.
 Nevertheless, we stress that the differences between the accuracy levels of the 28th-layer and the others are statistically significant (using a two-tailed student t-test; $p<0.05$).
-In future work we will consider fusing multiple layers together.
+In future work we will consider fusing multiple layers together, and using the intermediate activation values outputted by the LLM for all the words appearing in the statement (rather than using only the LLM's output for the final word).

 We also ran the statements generated by the OPT 6.7b model on GPT-4 (March 23rd version), prompting it to determine whether each statement was true or false.
 Specifically, we provided the following prompt ``Copy the following statements and for each statement write true if it is true and false if it is false:'', and fed it $30$ statements at a time.
 It achieved an accuracy level of 84.4\%, and a Cohen's Kappa agreement level of 0.6883 with the true label.